learn-co-curriculum/node-modules-path/README.md

 accounts.readAccounts()
 ```

-This folder pattern is use in npm modules.
-You create `index.js` and then the folder of a module is an npm name.
-We require the module by its folder name (which is also its npm name).
+This directory pattern is use in npm modules.
+You create `index.js` and then the directory of a module is an npm name.
+We require the module by its directory name (which is also its npm name).

 ## Resources